 - In Scotland and Wales, it remains mandatory to wear face coverings in most indoor public spaces.
 Look out for signs on doors to see where this is applicable.

 The CEV are now advised to follow the guidance that applies to the rest of the population, however, you may still wish to consider going to the shops and pharmacy at quieter times of the day.

-Leukaemia Care has written to the Secretary of State for Health and Social Care, Sajid Javid MP, to express concerns about this advice for clinically extremely vulnerable people ahead of 19th of July.
+Leukaemia Care wrote to the Secretary of State for Health and Social Care, Sajid Javid MP, to express concerns about this advice for clinically extremely vulnerable people ahead of 19th of July in England.
 The guidance advises that the CEV should try to avoid and limit contact with others where possible, yet it does not offer any practical support in the wider society which would enable the vulnerable to follow the advice.
 We have also expressed concerns, along with other blood cancer charities as part of the Blood Cancer Alliance, about the announcement on the 15th of September that the NHS in England will not maintain the shielded patient list.
 We believe this gives the wrong impression about the status of these people as the pandemic continues and will make it more difficult to contact them should restriction be needed again.

 For support, you can also call our helpline: 08088 010 444, or use our WhatsApp service: 07500068065.
 If you prefer to email, please send your questions to email@example.com.
 The helpline team will take your details and pass them onto the advocacy team.

 Blog post published on: 14th July 2021

 Blog post last updated on: 29th November 2021